OpenResearchInstitute/pluto_msk/README.md

 git clone --recursive https://github.com/OpenResearchInstitute/pluto_msk.git
 ```

-To match versions with what we did, use the 2022.2 branch of the hdl repository.
-This branch should be the default when the repository is cloned.
-If you're using another version of Vivado, then you will need to choose the branch corresponding to your Vivado version that you are using for development.
-Here is an example of how to do that.
+The repository should clone to the latest stable PLUTO firmware release commit.
+Here is an example of how to change to another branch of the hdl reference design. hdl_2022_r2 was used for VHDL development.
+Don't change branches of hdl unless you have to.

 ```
 /pluto_msk/hdl$ git checkout hdl_2022_r2